I notice people tend to think one or both of these methods is how people find out their ideal career path or “right livelihood”:

 Maybe that obedience model was the kind of school you went to.
 I know I did.
 It wasn’t all bad.
 Just not enough to find my way.

 We are also unconsciously influenced by money-driven mass media to focus on money, looks, and status as signs of success, but that is not satisfying to our hearts.
-I know you’re about more than that.
+I know you’re about more than external approval.

-As a result, many people spend decades down a road that doesn’t feel “true.”
+As a result of all these unhelpful influences, many people spend decades down a road that doesn’t feel “true.”
 I believe that all that time on a wrong path is the cause of a lot of misery, anxiety, and the so-called mid-life crisis.

 It’s not your fault.
 But I’m confident you can take action to correct course at any age.